jfdev001/tsunami-propagation/README.md

-of manufactured solutions](https://mooseframework.inl.gov/python/mms.html) will be used since an exact solution to the shallow water equations is provided in Carrier 2005 that will be used to verify a backward time central difference discretization---i.e., an implicit time scheme with a central finite difference spatial discretization.
+of manufactured solutions](https://mooseframework.inl.gov/python/mms.html) will be used since an exact solution to the shallow water equations is provided in Carrier 2005 that will be used to verify a backward time central difference discretization implementation in PETSc---i.e., an implicit time scheme with a central finite difference spatial discretization.

 The governing equation of interest is given by